Linear Convergence of Generalized Mirror Descent with Time-Dependent Mirrors: Corollaries of Linear Convergence in SGMD

-\textbf{Gradient Descent.} For the case of gradient descent, $\phi(x) = x$ and so $\alpha_l = \alpha_u = 1$.
-Hence, we see that gradient descent converges linearly under the conditions of Theorem \ref{thm: Theorem 1 - Linear Convergence of GGD} with $\eta < \frac{2}{L}$, which is consistent with the analysis in \cite{PLConditionLinearConvergence}. \textbf{Mirror Descent.} Let $\psi: \mathbb{R}^d \rightarrow \mathbb{R}$ be a strictly convex potential.
+\textbf{Mirror Descent.} Let $\psi: \mathbb{R}^d \rightarrow \mathbb{R}$ be a strictly convex potential.
 Thus, $\phi(x) = \nabla \psi (x)$ is an invertible function.
-If $\psi$ is $\alpha_l$-strongly convex and (locally) $\alpha_u$-Lipschitz and $f$ is $L$-smooth and $\mu$-PL, then the conditions of Theorem \ref{thm: Theorem 1 - Linear Convergence of GGD} are satisfied.
-Moreover, since the $\alpha_u$-Lipschitz condition holds locally for most potentials considered in practice, our result implies linear convergence for mirror descent with $\alpha_l$-strongly convex potential $\psi$.
+If $\psi$ is $\alpha_l$-strongly convex and (locally) $\alpha_u$-Lipschitz and $f$ is $L$-smooth and $\mu$-PL, then the conditions of Theorem~\ref{thm: Theorem 1 - Linear Convergence of GGD} are satisfied.
+Moreover, since the $\alpha_u$-Lipschitz condition holds locally for most potentials considered in practice, our result essentially implies linear convergence for mirror descent with $\alpha_l$-strongly convex potential $\psi$.

 \textbf{Adagrad.} Let $\phi^{(t)} = {\mathcal{G}^{(t)}}^{\frac{1}{2}}$ where $\mathcal{G}^{(t)}$ is a diagonal matrix such that